anthonys13/anthonys13/README.md

 :thought_balloon: My name is Anthony and im 28

-:mortar_board: I am currently working at Xelians Digital.
+:v: I am currently working at Xelians Digital.
 I hold the position of Backend Developer on PHP and MYSQL technologies mainly.
 I also master JavaScript and Node.JS technologies as well as React.js.

 :computer: I realized some projects.
 You can have an overview on my Git Hub, or with the link of my portfolio!
 Check my bio.